streamlit/docs/content/develop/concepts/architecture/fragments.md

 - **Caching:** allows you to skip over a function and return a previously computed value.
 When you use caching, you execute everything except the cached function (if you've already run it before).
 - **Fragments:** allow you to freeze most of your app and just execute the fragment.
 When you use fragments, you execute only the fragment (when triggering a fragment rerun).

 Caching saves you from unnecessarily running a piece of your app while the rest runs.
-Fragments save you from running all of your app when you only want to run one piece.
+Fragments save you from running your full app when you only want to run one piece.

 ## Limitations and unsupported behavior